-Coming to Suffolk and Norfolk in 2021 is a new project where 20 young people from across the counties become culture critics and have their opinions & ideas published.
+In early 2021 twenty young people from across the Suffolk & Norfolk have become culture critics and had their opinions & ideas published.
 Creative Critics is a creative project valuing young people’s responses to art and culture.

 It encourages young people’s deep engagement with art and culture; develops creative and critical thinking.
-The project will empower Suffolk and Norfolk young people to become confident skilled communicators and to share their ideas and opinions across the counties.
+The project has empowered Suffolk and Norfolk young people to become confident skilled communicators and to share their ideas and opinions across the counties.
 Read a case study from one of our participants.

 We’ve developed our Creative Critics programme in partnership with Manchester International Festival, piloting a fresh new programme specially designed for secondary schools.
 Partnering with local media outlets including North Manchester FM, Wythenshawe FM, regional radio BBC Radio Manchester and the Dead Good Show and national magazine Voice our reach has been wide and incorporated reviews in audio, video and written formats.
 Meet our artists.